Logiqx/gps-wizard/docs/gpx/issues/windsport.md

 Since the GPX exports of WST are based on GPX 1.0 the `<speed>` elements will be recognised by GPSResults, Gpsar, GPS Speedreader, KA72, etc.

 However, they are not actually GPX 1.0 compliant and as such can be improved.
-Garmin such as Basecamp currently rejects GPX files from WST.
+Garmin's Basecamp currently rejects GPX files created by WST.

-Applying the changes above will ensure that GPX files from WST can be loaded into most other software, including products by Garmin.
+Applying the changes described above will ensure that GPX files from WST can be loaded into most software, including products by Garmin.

-Validation can be performed by validating against `gpx-lax.xsd` which does not mandate an XSD for the WST extensions.
+Validation can be performed against `gpx-lax.xsd` which does not mandate an XSD for the WST extensions.